peter-power-594/ResponsiveSlides.js/README.md

 It was built back in 2011 with jQuery by [Ariel](http://responsiveslides.com/).
 This fork is an updated version working without jQuery keeping the spirit and options from the original version.

-This plugins doesn't try to do everything.
-Shipped shipped with 2 modes:
+This plugins doesn't try to do everything and is shipped with the following 2 modes:
 - Either it just automatically fades the images
 - Or operates as a responsive image container with pagination and/or navigation to fade between slides.